udacity/create-your-own-adventure/english/onepiece/op.md

 With his diverse crew of pirates, named the Straw Hat Pirates, Luffy explores the grand line in search of the world's ultimate treasure known as "One Piece" in order to become the next King of the Pirates. -Wikipedia

+Luffy will be The Pirate King for sure.